Honors & Capstone

 Majors in Romance Languages & Literatures are not required to participate in a senior capstone experience.
 Nevertheless, the department encourages all seniors to reflect on, and take stock of their development in, their respective majors.

-Any of the projects in the following list, which is not exhaustive, could serve as senior capstone experiences:
+Any of the projects outlined in the list below, and others like them, could serve as a senior capstone experience:

-• A senior thesis or essay or another senior honors project.
+• A senior thesis or essay or another equivalent senior Honors project if it meets with the approval of the RLL Honors Committee.

 • A senior (group) tutorial.